RESEARCH FACTS ON HOMESCHOOLING

 It is possible that homeschooling causes the positive traits reported above.
 However, the research designs to date do not conclusively “prove” that homeschooling causes these things.
 At the same time, there is no empirical evidence that homeschooling causes negative things compared to institutional schooling.
 Future research may better answer the question of causation.

-1. This estimate was calculated by Brian D. Ray, the author of this fact sheet, on April 7, 2016.
+1. See McDonald (2020).
+The spring 2019 estimate was based on an estimate of about 2.5% per annum growth from estimates of 2 million home-educated children during the spring of 2010 and 2.3 million spring of 2016 in the United States (Ray, 2011).
+The estimate of 2.3 million in 2016 was calculated by Brian D. Ray, the author of this fact sheet, on April 7, 2016.
 He based it on publicly available research findings.

 The above findings are extensively documented in one or more of the following sources, and most are available from www.nheri.org:

-- Homeschooling associated with beneficial learner and societal outcomes but educators do not promote it, Brian D. Ray, 2013, Peabody Journal of Education, 88(3), 324-341 [a peer-reviewed journal].
+- Ray, Brian D. (2013).
+Homeschooling associated with beneficial learner and societal outcomes but educators do not promote it.
+Peabody Journal of Education, 88(3), 324-341 [a peer-reviewed journal].

 About the Author